fNIRS/snirf/snirf_specification.md

 This record stores the **case-sensitive** SI length unit used in this measurement.
 Sample length units include "mm", "cm", and "m".
-A value of "um" is the same as "μm", i.e. micrometer.
+A value of "um" is the same as "mm", i.e. micrometer.

 #### /nirs(i)/metaDataTags/TimeUnit
 * **Presence**: required  as part of `metaDataTags`